 their torches around, Oliver found the first of five skeletons

 scattered around the dusty, dark cavern.
-While exploring the
+While exploring the cavern,

-the mountain until it too, opened up into a large vault-like chamber.
+mountain until it too, opened up into a large vault-like chamber.

 Shining their torches around, Melton noticed shelves on the western

 wall that had been carved into the stone.
 Bringing his torch

 closer, he saw several odd-looking stones stacked on one of the

 shelves and picking one up, he was surprised at its heavy weight.
 When

 to discover that the stone was actually a crude bar of gold!

 After the threat of snow had passed, the three excited men gathered up

-five of the bars and headed over the
+five of the bars and headed over the pass to Silvercliff, in the Wet

-they had the bars assayed, which proved to be worth $900 apiece.
+to be worth $900 apiece.
 Becoming instant celebrities in Silver Cliff,

 the men were questioned by all whom they encountered about the source

 of the gold bars, but all three men steadfastly refused to divulge the

 location, making plans to return to Dead Man's Cave in the spring.

 In the early spring, they made their way back to Dead Man Cave.
 They

 thought the cave would be easy to find again but when they returned,

-there were many places that looked like
+there were many places that looked like the area in which the cave had

-frequently returned to the area but they never again found the cave.
+they never again found the cave.